 Seven Tips For 20-Year-Olds Who Are Planning For Retirement

 When you start your very first job, you probably don't think about retirement.
-However, you owe it to your future self to start planning for retirement now at the beginning of your work career.
-Here are seven tips that help you grow your nest egg.
+You owe it to your future self to begin planning now so your savings have time to grow.

 Be serious about saving for retirement now.

-By saving now when you're young, you take advantage of compound interest and give your nest egg the chance to grow over time.
-For example, invest $25,000 before your 25th birthday in an account that earns a 12 percent rate of return and you'll have $2 million by the time you turn 65.
+By saving early, you take advantage of compound interest and give your nest egg the chance to grow over time.
+For example, invest $25,000 before your 25th birthday in an account that earns a 12 percent rate of return and you could have about $2 million by age 65.

 Save as much or as little as you can.

-Ideally, you want to save as much money as possible.
-However, even a small investment makes a difference.
-Invest $23 per week in an account that earns a 12 percent rate of return, and you will accumulate over $1 million when you retire.
+Ideally, save as much as possible, but even small amounts add up.
+Invest $23 per week in an account earning a 12 percent return and you can accumulate over $1 million by retirement.

 Be thoughtful about your spending.